makeabilitylab/physcomp/arduino/potentiometers.md

 #### Step 4: Build the potentiomer-based LED dimmer

 Now, build the potentiometer-based LED dimmer.
 It's important to include that additional resistor because many potentiometers, including those provided in your hardware kits, go all the way down to 0Ω.
 If you don't have that "backup" current-limiting resistor, you will blow your LED.
+(Indeed, try it out in Tinkercad and see what happens—kablooey!)

 ![Wiring diagram of an LED-based circuit with a potentiometer for fading.
 9V battery used for power](assets/images/Potentiometer_LEDCircuitWithBreadboard_9VPower_Tinkercad.png)